osiris-apis/plumbing/lib/book/src/ref/platforms-windows.md

   default for all current Windows platforms.
 Windows uses its [own ABI](https://learn.microsoft.com/en-us/cpp/build/x64-software-conventions) and deviates heavily from other platforms.
-The official platform ABI is often denoted as **MSVC**, given that many UNIX ports uses the **System V** ABI on Windows as well.
+The official platform ABI is often denoted as **MSVC**.
+Ports of common UNIX software sometimes uses the **System V** ABI on Windows as well.
 However, any foreign ABI will have to use *foreign function interfaces (FFI)* to interact with the platform.

 - **ARM 64-bit**: The 64-bit ARM architecture is officially support by the Windows platform and follows the